Introduction

 We will take all reasonable precautions to ensure accuracy of your personal data.

 Should there be any changes in your personal data, please notify us promptly in order for us to update our records and ensure accuracy of your personal data at all times.
+Refer to the Contact Us section in this policy.

 Period for which personal data will be retained